Sāgara (Dragon King): Lalitavistara Sūtra

 Sāgara makes a few appearances in the Lalitavistara Sūtra.
 He is one among six nāga kings who make the aspiration to venerate the bodhisattva Siddhārtha with clouds and rain of sandalwood powder.

 When Siddhārtha discarded the golden bowl provided by Sujātā, Sāgara took it from the bottom of the Nairañjanā River and later gave it to Śakra to be enshrined among the gods in Trāyastriṃśa.

 Towards the end of the story, the Buddha is described as having a rumbling voice like that of one of Sāgara's thunderclouds.

 Sutra on the Questions of the Nāga King Sāgara

 Three extant versions of this sutra exist in both the Tibetan Kangyur and the Taishō Tripiṭaka (T0598, T0599 and T0601).
 Known in Sanskrit as the Sāgaranāgarājaparipṛcchā Sūtra, all three texts are vastly different from each other regarding their content.

 The shortest text opens with the Buddha residing in Sāgara's ocean palace accompanied by an audience of 1,250 monks.
 The Buddha addresses Sāgara and teaches him that speaking the Four Dharma Seals is synonymous with speaking the 84,000 methods of teaching the Dharma.

+As Ao Guang

+In the cosmological Dragon Kings of the Four Seas and cardinal directions, Ao Guang is the Eastern Sea Dragon King or also known as the Azure dragon of the east.

+In the East Asian Folk cultures, Ao Guang appears in various work of arts and literature.
+In One of the folk tales, the Four Dragon Kings were punished by the Jade Emperor for defying the Heavenly court and bringing rain on Earth without permission during the times of drought.

+In the Complete Tale of Avalokiteśvara and the Southern Seas, his third son was accidentally captured by the fisherman and he pleads Avalokiteśvara for help.
+Avalokiteśvara saves the third dragon prince and also takes Ao Guang's daughter, Longnü/Naga Kanya as his disciple.

+In the myth of The Eight Immortals Cross the Sea, Ao Guang's eldest two sons were killed by the immortals.

+In Fengshen Yanyi, Ao Guang's third son, Ao Bing meets a tragic end with his friend Nezha.
+In grief, Ao Guang pleads for justice from the heavens; as a result, Nezha willingly commits suicide after realizing his mistake.